You don’t have to stop your exercise regime once you get a bun in the oven, you just have to tweak it! Here are our first trimester exercise tips!

 DON’T Introduce a completely new exercise regimen

-During weeks 7-12, I cut my running down to once or twice per week (though I was back up to 3-4 times a week by the second trimester!) and instead did low-impact exercises like mat Pilates, riding the stationary bike, and this Tracy Anderson DVD.
+During weeks 7-12, I cut my running down to once or twice per week (though I was back up to 3-4 times a week by the second trimester!) and instead did low-impact exercises like mat Pilates, riding the stationary bike, and Tracy Anderson DVD.
 She’s kind of a controversial figure in the fitness world, but counts women like Gwyneth Paltrow and Madonna amongst her devotees.
 I decided to give it a try and found it perfect for my flagging energy level.
 It’s a full body workout that requires minimal equipment (I was even able to bring the DVD with me on work trips to exercise in my hotel room) and never risks you overheating.

 Other great exercises include swimming, walking, Yoga or riding a stationery bike.
 (By all means if you’re a regular cyclist continue, but you’ll want to be extra careful about avoiding collisions or falls).
 It’s also best to not suddenly pick up running, or tennis, or kickboxing if you’ve never done it before.